anlan625/Learning-to-Rank-project/README.md

 RankNet-prediction1.txt: the prediction of set1.test by RankNet-set1.model<br/>
 RankNet-prediction2.txt: the prediction of set2.test by RankNet-set2.model<br/>

-**Running Code**:
+**Running Code**:<br/>
-nDCG.ipynb: the python code used to compute nDCG for predictions.
+nDCG.ipynb: the python code used to compute nDCG for predictions<br/>
-RankNet_main.py: the python code used to train RankNet and compute nDCG for predictions. metadata.py: the python code used to generate meta data for stack model. stack.py: the python code used to read in meta data of SVMRank and RankNet and train stacked model.
+RankNet_main.py: the python code used to train RankNet and compute nDCG for predictions<br/>
+metadata.py: the python code used to generate meta data for stack model<br/>
+stack.py: the python code used to read in meta data of SVMRank and RankNet and train stacked model<br/>

-**Reference**:
+**Reference**:<br/>
-SVMRank/code: SVMRank implementation Reference: http://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html.
+SVMRank/code: SVMRank implementation Reference: http://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html<br/>
-learning2rank: ranking implementation Refernece: https://github.com/shiba24/learning2rank.
+learning2rank: ranking implementation Refernece: https://github.com/shiba24/learning2rank<br/>